 - Sec.
 1 Purpose.
-This Rule sets forth the cash compensation structure authorized for presidents of the institutions of The University of Texas System.
+This Rule sets forth the cash compensation structure authorized for the Chancellor and presidents (chief administrative officers) of the institutions of The University of Texas System.
 It is prospective in nature and application and is not intended to be applied retroactively.
-It does not pertain to, nor affect, benefit programs such as insurance, retirement, and deferred compensation, which may also be a part of a president's overall compensation package. - Sec.
+It does not pertain to, nor affect, benefit programs such as insurance, retirement benefits, and deferred compensation, which may also be a part of a chief administrative officer's overall compensation package. - Sec.
 2 Elements of Compensation Structure.
-In order to attract and to retain effective, highly skilled and committed presidents of the institutions of the U. T. System and to recognize their professional achievements, it is the policy of the U.T.
-System to offer competitive levels of cash compensation within a compensation structure that is applied consistently.
-This Policy establishes and defines the various elements for the cash compensation portion of the presidential compensation package.
-Compensation packages for the presidents are recommended by the appropriate Executive Vice Chancellor to the Chancellor, and then by the Chancellor to the Board of Regents for approval. - 2.1 Base Salary.
-The base salary rate for each president shall be set by the U. T. System based on a review of state and national compensation survey data for respective peer institutions.
-Comparable salaries are reported in surveys by the College and University Personnel Association and other nationally recognized organizations.
-These surveys typically exclude allowances such as car, housing, and housekeeping, and retirement plans and other fringe benefits. - 2.2 Housekeeping Staff.
-Each president, at his or her option, may privately employ a housekeeper, in which event the president shall be responsible for the tax-related implications and expenses associated with the employment of the housekeeper, or the president may elect to use the services of the institution's housekeeping staff, in which event the president shall reimburse the institution for the salary and benefits associated with that use.
-Each institution, at the institution's expense, shall provide appropriate housekeeping and other support services for business-related functions held at the president's residence.
+In order to attract and to retain effective, highly skilled, and committed chief administrative officers of the institutions of the U.T.
+System and to recognize their professional achievements, it is the policy of the U.T.
+System to offer competitive levels of cash compensation within a compensation structure consistently applied.
+This Policy establishes and defines the various elements for the cash compensation portion of a chief administrative officer's compensation package.
+Compensation packages for the presidents are recommended by the appropriate Executive Vice Chancellor to the Chancellor, and then by the Chancellor to the Board of Regents for approval.
+The compensation package for the Chancellor is determined by the Board of Regents and will address issues related to residence at Bauer House. - 2.1 Base Salary.
+The base salary rate for each chief administrative officer shall be set by the U. T. System Board of Regents following a review of national compensation survey data for respective peer institutions. - 2.2 Housekeeping Staff.
+Each institution, at the institution's expense, shall provide appropriate housekeeping and other support services for business-related functions held at the chief administrative officer's residence, but no housekeeping or other support services will be provided for personal use at a residence that is not owned by the University.